-Opportunities for postgraduate research, leading to the degree of Doctor of Philosophy (PhD), are available in a number of areas.
+Opportunities for postgraduate research, leading to one of the postgraduate research degrees listed below, are available in a number of areas.
 The School has particular research strengths in communication, restorative neurology, musculoskeletal function, clinical exercise physiology and the management of long-term conditions.
 Students are closely supervised by a team of experienced researchers and there are opportunities to interact with other research groups from a wide range of disciplines.
-Generic skills training is an integral component of all postgraduate research programmes, with students building up a minimum of 30 credits over three years.
-Students register full-time for three years or part-time for a maximum of six years.

 All postgraduate research students become members of the Faculty of Medicine and Health Sciences Graduate School.